Saurabh-devs/online-exam-system/README.md

 💖 Support & Contact

-This project was created by LazyCoder.
+This project is created by LazyCoder.
 If you find it helpful, please consider supporting me!

 📺 Subscribe to my YouTube Channel!